SFDA'S OFFICE ACCOMPLISHMENTS

 District Attorney George Gascón

 George Gascón is the District Attorney for the City and County of San Francisco.
-He has earned a national reputation as a criminal justice visionary and as a leader who uses evidence based practices to make communities safer by lowering crime.
+He has earned a national reputation as a criminal justicevisionary that uses evidence based practices to lower crime and make communities safer.
 He is the first Latino to hold the office in San Francisco and is the nation’s first police chief to become District Attorney.

-He created the nation’s first Alternative Sentencing Program to support prosecutors in assessing risk to determine the most appropriate course of action in each case.
-The goal is to protect victims and the community by addressing offenders’ risk factors to break the cycle of crime and recidivism.
+Looking to find alternatives to incarceration for low-level offenders, DA Gascón created the nation’s first Alternative Sentencing Programto support prosecutors in assessing risk and determine the most appropriate course of action for each case.
+The goal is to protect victims and the community by addressing offenders’ risk factors inorder to break the cycle of crime and reduce recidivism.

-District Attorney Gascón launched the Neighborhood Courts and Neighborhood Prosecution Program as a way to keep low level offenders from entering the criminal justice system.
-The program takes non serious cases away from overcrowded courtrooms and into the community where trained neighborhood stakeholders can ensure law breakers are accountable to victims and the community without criminalizing first time low level offenders.
+In addition, District Attorney Gascón launched the Neighborhood Courts and Neighborhood Prosecution Program as a way to keep low-level offenders from entering the criminal justice system.
+The program takes non-serious cases away from overcrowded courtrooms and into thecommunity where trained neighborhood stakeholders can ensure lawbreakers are accountable to victims and the community without criminalizing first time low-level offenders.

-Additionally, under District Attorney Gascón’s leadership, San Francisco created the first Sentencing Commission in California in an effort to reform sentencing practices by applying evidence based practices to prosecutions.
+Under District Attorney Gascón’s leadership, San Francisco created the first Sentencing Commission in California with the goal of reforming sentencing guidelines by applying evidence based practices to prosecutions.

-District Attorney Gascón is addressing crime underreporting by breaking down cultural and language barriers that prevent victims and witnesses from engaging with law enforcement.
-He expanded his office’s multilingual Victims Services Unit beyond the Hall of Justice and into community centers in the Mission, Chinatown, and Bayview Hunters Point.
+District Attorney Gascón is also working to address crime under reporting by breaking down cultural and language barriers that prevent victims and witnesses from engaging with law enforcement.
+He expanded his office’s multilingual Victims Services Unit beyond the Hall of Justice and into community centers in the Mission, Chinatown, Tenderloin and Bayview Hunters Point.

-District Attorney Gascón has thirty years of experience in law enforcement promoting through the ranks to become Assistant Chief at the Los Angeles Police Department, Chief of Police in Mesa, Arizona and Chief of Police in San Francisco.
+District Attorney Gascón’s thirty years in law enforcement have taken him through the ranks of the Los Angeles Police Department from a patrol officer all the way to Assistant Chief.
+He was Chief of Police in Mesa, Arizona and Chief of Police in San Francisco.
 In addition to his criminal justice work at the local, state, and national level, District Attorney Gascón has worked on public safety initiatives in Latin America and the Middle East.
-He is a Board member of the Council of State Government’s Justice Center, is a graduate of the FBI’s National Executive Institute, and is a member of the Harvard University/Kennedy School of Government’s Executive Session on Policing and Public Safety.
+He is a Board member of the Council of State Government’s Justice Center, a graduate of the FBI’s National Executive Institute, and a member of the Harvard University Kennedy School of Government’s Executive Session on Policing and Public Safety.